dayglo/repacker/README.md

 # Use

-Write a *Repackerfile* in your packer template's directory and invoke ```pakka```.
+Write a *Repackerfile* in your packer template's directory and invoke ```repacker```.

-It will invoke packer to build the referenced templates, integrating all the transformations included in the pakkafile.
+It will invoke packer to build the referenced templates, integrating all the transformations included in the Repackerfile.

 TODO: examples.